 A Doppler ultrasound may be conducted as well to enable doctors to observe images of the blood flowing throughout the arteries.
 This allows doctors to monitor if the blood is traveling correctly and detect any clots or buildups.

-To get an affordable arterial duplex scan, contact us at North Atlanta Vascular and Vein Center (Suwanee, Lawrenceville, Roswell, and Cumming).
+To get an affordable arterial duplex scan, contact us at North Atlanta Vascular and Vein Center (Suwanee/Johns Creek, Alpharetta, Cumming and Lawrenceville).
 We provide safe, accurate, and affordable ultrasounds.

 In this procedure, first, a special ultrasound jelly is applied to the scanning area, and then the transducer device of the ultrasound machine is passed over it.
 This will capture the images of the arteries and display them on the ultrasound machine’s screen, which can be printed out on paper or be recorded as a video later.
 Sometimes, your doctor may ask for contrast dye to be injected into your veins to get clearer images.